 Microsoft Word has a built-in spell checker that can help you catch typos and other errors in your document.
 To turn it on, open the File menu, select Options, and then select Proofing.
 Under Proofing, select the Check spelling as you type and Check grammar with spelling check boxes.
 You’ll also want to click Add words to dictionary so that spell check will ignore commonly misspelt words (like you’re instead of your).
 Click OK when you’re done.
 You may need to restart Word for these changes to take effect.

 Once Spell Check is turned on, if there are any issues with the way you’ve spelt something or how a word is used in a sentence, one or more red squiggly lines will appear underneath the word or phrase in question.
-If you right-click on one of these lines, you can see suggested replacements for what’s been incorrectly spelt or written and choose which version you want Word to use while checking your work.
+If you right-click on one of these lines, you can see suggested replacements for what’s been incorrectly spelt or written and choose which version you want Word to use while checking your work the techno tricks.